Eden Gray

-Life
+Early life

-She was the daughter of Albert Jerome Pardridge.
+Gray was born and raised in Chicago, the daughter of Albert Jerome Pardridge.

-She was born and raised in Chicago.
+Career

 She changed her name when she moved to New York in the early 1920s when she began her acting career.
 Her acting career was temporarily put on hold during World War II when she became a lab technician with the Woman's Army Corps.
 She also earned a Doctorate of Divinity degree from the First Church of Religious Science in New York.
 She opened a bookstore in the 1950s called Inspiration House Publishing, selling books on the occult and metaphysical issues.
-In the 1950s she wrote "Tarot Revealed" which was an introductory work to the tarot.
+In the 1950s she wrote Tarot Revealed which was an introductory work to the tarot.
 She moved to Vero Beach, Florida in 1971.
 She was a member of the Vero Beach Art Club, Riverside Theater and Theater Guild.

 In the 1960s, through her books, Gray had an integral part in the creation of the contemporary interest in esoteric Tarot in general, and the Waite–Smith Tarot deck and the Fool's Journey interpretation of the Tarot trump cards in particular.

+Personal life

 She was married to Lester Cohen and had a son, Peter Gray Cohen.
 Peter was also known as Peter Gray.

-She was survived by her grandson, Daniel H. Cohen, the professional water marbler.
-He lives to share her legacy.
+Death

-She was 97 years old when she died in a Florida hospital on 14 Jan 1999.
+She was 97 years old when she died at IRM Hospital in Vero Beach on January 14, 1999.